• Products

 DP Charges: What Do They Mean?

 Unlike variable fees, DP charges are a fixed transaction fee that remains consistent regardless of the quantity being sold.
-This means that the charge is applied per scrip, rather than being influenced by the volume of shares sold.
-Therefore, whether you sell a single share or a hundred shares, the DP charges remain unchanged.
+This means that the charge is applied per scrip rather than being influenced by the volume of shares sold.
+Therefore, whether you sell a single share or a hundred shares, DP charges remain unchanged.

 DP charges consist of two main components: